evancz/local-channel/README.md

 The general recommendation for making Elm applications modular is to write as much code as possible without signals.
 We should be primarily be using plain old functions.
-A typical component will have rougly this API:
+A typical component will have roughly this API:

 ```haskell
 -- A model of our component